-Many clinicians across Johns Hopkins Medicine have a passion for patient safety but little time or resources to develop the skills needed to tackle flawed systems of care.
-For these health care professionals, the Armstrong Institute offers a six-month Patient Safety Fellowship, which may provide up to 16 hours per week of salary support to selected participants from across the organization.
+Many clinicians have a passion for patient safety but little time or resources to develop the skills needed to tackle flawed systems of care.
+For these health care professionals, the Armstrong Institute offers a six-month Patient Safety Fellowship, which may provide up to 16 hours per week of salary support to selected participants from across Johns Hopkins Medicine.

 Fellows spend one day a week in sessions taught by safety experts from the institute and Johns Hopkins.
 With support from mentors, they also initiate their own safety projects.